-Note: It is not possible to transfer System State Presets from a QxL to a Qx unit as they will not be recognized.
+Note: It is not possible to transfer System State Presets between QxL and Qx units as they will not be recognized.

 Whenever you work with the QxL, you can save your current screen layout and settings as an Instrument Preset for ease-of-use and convenience.
 If you decide to start a different task, you can launch a Preset from the Preset Bar with a single click, rather than opening and adjusting individual Instruments.